 • Jaw discomfort

-• Need for orthodontic treatment
+• The need for orthodontic treatment

 2. Bone Loss in the Jaw (Serious Long-Term Issue)

-Your jawbone needs stimulation from tooth roots to stay strong.
 When a tooth is missing:

 • The bone in that area begins to shrink (resorb)